-Pneumatic conveying moves materials quickly using low-velocity pressurized air.
-Compared to dilute phase pneumatic conveying, dense phase systems require less overall air consumption, and their low-velocity air stream results in less damage and subsequent maintenance requirements.
+Pneumatic conveying systems move materials quickly using low-velocity pressurized air.
+Compared to dilute phase pneumatic conveying, these dense phase systems require less overall air consumption, and their low-velocity air stream results in less damage and subsequent maintenance requirements.
 The systems shown in the case studies below work by creating pressure differentials using compressed air or other gases.
 They also transfer materials through airflow, which is commonly referred to as pneumatic conveyance.

 Pneumatic conveying systems vary in application and material designation.
 Five different systems are available including the Denseveyor, Controlveyor Injection System, Sand Pump, Ashveyor, and the Cementveyor.
 Each pneumatic conveying system is tailored to do a different conveying task.